 If the deed provides that the sisters own the house as "joint tenants with right of survivorship" or "JTWROS", then the deceased sister's share automatically, by operation of law, transferred to the surviving sister at the death of the deceased sister.
-Otherwise, the deceased sister's share must be...Read more »
+Otherwise, the...Read more »

 My sister had cancer and prior to her death, she and I filed a Ladybird Deed in Florida for her condo that she owned.
 I am in the process of selling the condo but the title company found a final judgement against my sister from 2015.
 It is a small claims amount from a credit card company for less...
 Read more »